osg-htc/docs/docs/data/stashcache/vo-registration.md

 ---------------------------------------

-In order to declare your VO's role in the StashCache federation, you must add StashCache information to the VO's YAML file in the OSG Topology repository.
+In order to declare your VO's role in the StashCache federation, you must add StashCache information to your VO's YAML file in the OSG Topology repository.

 The data will look like the following:
 ```